 What is (RDBMS) Relational Database Management System?

-Key Characteristics of RDBMS:
+Key Features of RDBMS

 Go through these DB2 Interview Questions and Answers to excel in your Interview.